Isabella de la Houssaye

 Isabella de la Houssaye (February 2, 1964 – December 2, 2023) was a lawyer, business owner, and endurance athlete who died after suffering from lung cancer for six years.

 Early life and education

 De la Houssaye was born in New Orleans, Louisiana, and attended the Academy of the Sacred Heart in Grand Coteau, La. before matriculating to Princeton University.
 At Princeton, she majored in politics and wrote her thesis about Habib Bourguiba Jr.'s rule of Tunisia.

 After graduation de la Houssaye moved to New York City where she attended Columbia Law School, serving as the first female editor-in-chief of the Journal of Transnational Law.
 She graduated in 1990.

 Career

 de la Houssaye worked as an international finance lawyer at White & Case then moved to Lehman Brothers as an investment banker.
 After her international finance career she became the co-owner of Material Culture, a Philadelphia-based retail store and auction house.

-She was a prolific philanthropist and served on the board of several non-profit foundations including Princeton in Asia, Students on Ice, Ride Hard Breath Easy, and Give Back Yoga, where she was known for her dedication and tenacity.